Drone company to trial delivery service in Offaly

 Pictured is CE of Manna Aero Ltd Bobby Healy

-The world's first drone delivery service will be launched to carry medicine and food to people forced to self-isolate because of the Coronavirus as part of a trail project designed to show how autonomous drones can be used to beat the Covid-19 lockdown.
+A drone delivery service is being launched to carry medicine and food to people forced to self-isolate because of the coronavirus as part of a trail project designed to show how autonomous drones can be used to beat the Covid-19 lockdown.

 Manna Aero Ltd, the Dublin based company behind innovative project, will trial it in Moneygall using a drone built in south Wales where essential items will be transported by air to the customer's front door.